 “Mobile Threat defense tools use a mix of vulnerability management,anomaly detection, behavioral profiling, code emulation, intrusion prevention, host firewalling and transport security technologies to defend mobile devices and applications from advanced threats.”
 Gartner

 Most companies use tools to manage their mobile fleet, such as Mobile Device Management (MDM) and Enterprise Mobile Management (EMM) solutions.
 The Mobile Threat Defense technology smoothly integrates with these management tools by adding the security capacities they lack.
 It offers an automatic multi-layers protection to mobile devices from known, unknown and advanced threats.
 A MTD solution uses an on-device agent to secure the OS level (Detection of jailbreak, root, debug mode, vulnerable OS…), the Network level (Ban of risky hotspot connections…) and the Application level (Enrichment of App blacklists…).

 Typically, MTD solutions use the MARS technology to secure the application level, but its precision is limited as it relies on a score-based analysis.
 In consequence, it can be easily misled.

-Pradeo’s MTD technology performs static and dynamic analysis on every app installed on enrolled devices and goes one step further in application security by correlating the data it obtains, to precisely identify their behaviors and vulnerabilities before they do any harm.
+Pradeo’s Mobile Threat Defense technology performs static and dynamic analysis on every app installed on enrolled devices and goes one step further in application security by correlating the data it obtains, to precisely identify their behaviors and vulnerabilities before they do any harm.
 The alliance of real-time scanning and correlation enables a full protection against all kinds of attacks.

 Integrate PRADEO SECURITY to your EMM/MDM: AirWatch, MobileIron, IBM MaaS360, SOTI.